gammasoft71/xtd/docs/internal/xtd_forms_explanations.md

 }
 ```

+**Remarks :** All methods are protected.
+This allows to forbid a user to call one of these functions.

 **xtd.forms.native** is an interface library, there are no implementations and therefore no source files.

 Only headers with function declarations.